smart-data-models/dataModel.DCAT-AP/CatalogueDCAT-AP/doc/spec_IT.md

         model: dct:language
         type: Property
     licence:
-      description: 'This property refers to the licence under which the Catalogue can be used or reused.'
+      description: 'Property.
+Model:''dct:license''.
+This property refers to the licence under which the Catalogue can be used or reused.'
       type: string
       x-ngsi:
         model: dct:license